Skip to main content

 100 mg once daily

-Concomitant use of pralsetinib with strong CYP3A inducers should be avoided.
-If concomitant use cannot be avoided, double the current pralsetinib dosage starting on day 7 of concomitant use of pralsetinib with a strong CYP3A inducer.
-After the strong CYP3A inducer has been discontinued for at least 14 days, the pralsetinib dosage should be returned to the dosage used prior to initiation of the strong CYP3A inducer.
+Avoid concomitant use of pralsetinib with moderate or strong CYP3A inducers.
+If concomitant use cannot be avoided, increase the dose of pralsetinib as described in Table 4, starting on day 7 of concomitant use of pralsetinib with a moderate or strong CYP3A inducer.
+After the moderate or strong CYP3A inducer has been discontinued for at least 14 days, return the pralsetinib dosage to the dosage used prior to initiation of the moderate or strong CYP3A inducer.

 Special Populations